sorend/fuzzy4j/README.md

 Usage
 -----

-Source-code is available in bitbucket, and can as such always be forked or cloned from https://bitbucket.org/sorend/fuzzy4j .
+Source-code is available in GitHub, and can as such always be forked or cloned from https://github.com/sorend/fuzzy4j .
 The pre-built artifacts are deployed in the http://conjars.org repository.
 You can add this repository to your Maven (or Maven compatible, such as Ivy or SBT) for easy inclusion: